Who Are The Sisters of Perpetual Indulgence?

 Guards protect the members of the House.
 Their role is to make sure the group stays together while wandering the French Quarter, to keep people from harassing the Sisters, to set up and break down beer busts, and to make sure everyone is safe while manifesting in public.

 There are Sisters who originally joined with the intention of being a Guard, and at least one Guard who joined with the intention of being a Sister.
 A very general rule of thumb, which has its exceptions, is that Sisters tend to be extroverts, and Guards tend to be introverts.
 During the Aspirant phase, one can weigh the pros and cons of each role within the House, and most members know before they elevate to Postulancy which role is suited for them.
-It should be noted that the Big Easy Sisters are a House that is Bi-Sororical, and that members can be both Sister and Guard, and at least one person has exercised that option.
+It should be noted that the Big Easy Sisters are a House that is Bi-Sororical, and that members can be both Sister and Guard, and at least two people have exercised that option.